look for, gotcha's, shortcuts and resources in shopping for Prepaid

 your service, if you were one day late.
 These types of

-payment still exist but now most Prepaid operators offer some form of
+payments still exist but now most Prepaid operators offer some form of

 "Auto-Pay", or "Auto-Refill", where your monthly payment is